rar0n/sd-webui-embeddings-queue-helper/README.md

 # sd-webui-embeddings-queue-helper
-Helpful to test different embeddings in one go (added to positive prompt only)
+Helpful to test different embeddings in one go (added to **positive prompt** only)

-This is another fork of Yinzo's Lora-queue-helper, but for embeddings instead of loras. https://github.com/Yinzo/sd-webui-Lora-queue-helper
+This is another fork of **Yinzo's Lora-queue-helper**, but for embeddings instead of loras. https://github.com/Yinzo/sd-webui-Lora-queue-helper

 As I already have one fork of Yinzo's Lora-queue-helper, I can't make another.
 Hence this new repository.